Home > Seattle > Seattle Cruises

 Where to Stay Before or After a Seattle Cruise

-If you’re coming into the SeaTac airport late and not expecting to do much sightseeing around Seattle, staying near the airport is a good option, as it will be less expensive than staying downtown.
-The best hotel near SeaTac is Cedarbrook Lodge – they have an incredible spa and award-winning farm-to-table restaurant.
+If you’re coming into the SeaTac airport late and not expecting to do much sightseeing around Seattle, staying at one of the hotels near the airport is a good option, as it will be less expensive than staying downtown.
+The best hotel near SeaTac airport is Cedarbrook Lodge – they have an incredible spa and award-winning farm-to-table restaurant.
 Other good options are the SeaTac Crowne Plaza and Hilton – both offer cruise packages with complimentary shuttle service to the cruise terminals.

 - Marriott Waterfront • Location • Hotel phone: (206) 443-5000